dx-zone/Linux/README.md

-This is a collection of scripts, tips and how-tos for Linux and BASH scripts.
+This is a collection of scripts, tips and how-tos for Linux and BASH.